 - Consent message with a mandatory checkbox

-- Click Create widget and choose the solution you’re looking for: an email subscription form, a contact form, or a survey with email capture.
+- Click +Create widget and choose the solution you’re looking for: an email subscription form, a contact form, or a survey with email capture field.

-- On the Content tab, type the copy and place a call-to-action.
+- On the Content tab, check the copy and a call-to-action.

-- Next, click Add field to form and select Flag.
+- Next, click +Add field and select Consent checkbox.
 This will add a checkbox right above the CTA button.
 Type the consent message and make the box required.

 Once you’re done, just save and activate the widget – it will instantly go live on a website.
 Don’t forget to connect the form to your email marketing software to start building the list right away.